Bezos commits $10 billion to fight the ‘devastating impact of climate change’

 The Bezos Earth Fund, which Bezos announced Monday on Instagram, will support “scientists, activists, NGOs — any effort that offers a real possibility to help preserve and protect the natural world.”
 The Instagram statement also said the fund “will begin issuing grants this summer.”

-But the announcement, which comes just five months after Bezos vowed to make Amazon carbon neutral by 2040, earned a guarded reaction from some climate activists, including some Amazon employees.
+But the announcement, which comes just five months after Bezos vowed to make Amazon carbon neutral by 2040, earned a guarded reaction from some of Bezos’ own employees.
 Soon after Bezos’ announcement, Amazon Employees for Climate Justice posted a tweet stating that the new fund’s stated climate objectives were contradicted by Amazon’s continued sale of cloud services to oil and gas companies.

 “We applaud Jeff Bezos’ philanthropy, but one hand cannot give what the other is taking away,” the group said Monday.
 “The people of Earth need to know: When is Amazon going to stop helping oil and gas companies ravage the Earth with still more more oil and gas wells?”